CodeChron/fullstack-js-with-meteor-react-docs/list_notes.md

 ## Refactor: use "copy props"

 You'll notice that we are seeing ``` handleSubmit={props.handleSubmit} ``` in at least a couple places.
-This is a "smell" that we can refactor this.
+This means we are just passing along props from a parent component and is a "smell" that we can refactor this.

-Note that we also took the opportunity to refactor handling of props.
 We are using the "copy props" spread operator, which simply passes along all props from the parent.